Volumetrics-io/documentation/source/attributes/data-rotation.md

 <mr-light data-position="0 -0.1 0.15" color="white" intensity="0.5"></mr-light>
 ```

-Rotation can be attached to an entity using `data-position`, it has a specific 3D value:
+Rotation can be attached to an entity using `data-rotation`, it has a specific 3D value:

 ## `data-rotation`